Darkade/Darkade.github.io/EN/_posts/2020-09-05-adventure-writing.md

 ![Full Adventure with the DnD 5e template][FullAdventureDnD] _Full Adventure with the DnD 5e template_

-These is pretty much the configuration I used and you could leave it there if you want: it's a proper adventure book, you have art, and you it's a decent layout.
+These is pretty much the configuration I used and you could leave it there.
+However if you want a proper adventure book with have art and a resonably decent layout keep on reading.

 ## Adding a cover

 [![Arcane Moon Cover][adventurecover]][Arcane Moon]

 I made my cover using stock art by [Rian Trost] and Adobe Spark.
 Spark has templates, and pre configured sizes you can use for print and digital that will get you quickly to a decent cover.
-The other advantage is that you can resize to any export size and it will redistribute for you; so I also use it for my social media posts, including this article's cover.
+The other advantage is that you can resize and spark will redistribute for you; so I also use it for my social media posts, including this article's cover.

 Once I was satisfied with my cover I download it as a PNG file.
 And using macOS' Preview I opened both the cover and the PDF export, then just dragged the cover thumbnail to your pdf export.
 Save and then I was done!